-Lady Nelson Discovery Centre, Mt Gambier
+Lady Nelson Visitor & Discovery Centre, Mt Gambier

 The Lady Nelson Visitor Centre was built due to a local community project.
 Actually, the Lady Nelson was a 60 ton sailing vessel built in the year 1799.
 This was the first ship to sail along the coastline of South Australia.
 However, the ship was destroyed in 1825 by some natives of Island Of Baba.

-Apart from the services, the Lady Nelson also offers some attractions for guests.
+Apart from the services, the Lady Nelson also offers some attractions for visitors.
 The Lady Nelson has an ossified skull of Simosthenurus occdentalis on display, which is an extinct kangaroo species of South Australia.